- Unlimited entry

-This is the primary in situ conservation program for the Critically Endangered Philippine Crocodile.
-The crocodile is also promoted as a flagship for broader freshwater wetland conservation across northern Luzon.
+- Philippines Crocodile is also promoted as a flagship species for broader freshwater wetland conservation across northern Luzon.

-This program has become a model for other Philippines conservation projects.
-The presence of the program is also helping to reduce illegal activities in the park.
+- The presence of the program is also helping reduce illegal activities in the park.

-Local community responsibility for managing community affairs (including natural resource management) is a key factor in the success of the Mabuwaya Foundation’s program with more than 1,500 people now involved.
+- Local community responsibility for managing community affairs has been a key success factor of the Foundation’s program with more than 1,500 people now involved.